MinaPecheux/Advent-Of-Code/2019/C++/README.md

 This allows us to "overwrite" the asteroids that all have the same angle to the reference asteroid, in ``findBestAsteroid()``, and therefore to essentially "mask" the ones that are hidden.

 I also used ``struct``s and ``typedef``s here to manipulate my data a bit more easily; for example, I store all the relevant information about the asteroid in sight from my current reference position in an ``AsteroidInfo`` instance so that I can remember the relative angle, the relative distance and the position of the other asteroid compared to me.
 The ``SightsMap`` typedef is just a convenient way of not having to rewrite this whole map of vector every time I want to refer to my asteroid sights map.

+## Day 11: Space Police

+#### Answers
+**Part I: 2093 • Part II: BJRKLJUP**

+> Day 11 relies on the Intcode interpreter that is implemented in the ``intcode.cpp`` file.

+In this puzzle, we want to stop after we have outputted a certain number of digits with our program.
+Thus I added a ``pauseEvery`` optional parameter to my ``run()`` method in the shared ``IntcodeProgram`` class to be able to pause the execution after a given number of outputs.

+The ``processInputs()`` function simply makes use of the common class to give us the result both for Part I and Part II.

+The basic idea of this method is to:
+- create an instance of our ``IntcodeProgram`` class to execute the given inputs as an Intcode program
+- have it run with a pause every 2 outputs
+- whenever it pauses, parse the last two outputted digits to get the new color of the panel, the new rotation of the robot and move it on the board

+There are some auxiliary variables to store what we need for the result: the current direction and coordinates of the robot, the set of panels that are currently painted white and therefore form a message (``board``) and finally the set of panels that have been painted at least once by the robot, even if they have been repainted black since the beginning (``painted``).

+In Part I, we want to know how many panels the robot will paint.
+So we simply need to get the length of the ``painted`` set.

+In Part II, we want to actually output the message.
+This time, I'm using the ``board`` set that only stores the panels that are currently painted white.
+At the end, I simply need to iterate through this set of positions to display the message.

+*Note: a small hint about the ``x`` and ``y`` coordinate changes depending on the direction - while you might think that going "up" means increasing the ``y`` coordinate, it is better to decrease it so that the message prints correctly at the end of Part II.
+Otherwise, you will get a message reversed on the horizontal axis and you will have to iterate your ``y`` range in reverse order...*